All About Cabin Crew Assessment Day? Full Details for First Timers!

 You do not have to remember the answer, but think about what you are going to say, so you are not on the spot during the interview.

-I firmly believe that preparations and confidence are essential elements to get a job.
-So now that you know what is expected during the Cabin Crew assessment day, start practicing your answers and then you are ready to participate in an assessment day.
+I firmly believe that preparations and confidence are essential elements to getting a job.
+So now that you know what is expected during the Cabin Crew assessment day, start practicing your answers, and then you are ready to participate in an assessment day.